 We are committed to making sure that students with special learning needs are given opportunities that are challenging, stimulating and achievable.
 We also recognise that learning models for students with special learning needs must be sustainable.

-It is critical that students from language backgrounds other than English are supported through the provision of integrated resources and teaching approaches that are based on sound research and best practice.
+It is critical that students who have English as an additional language or dialect are supported through the provision of integrated resources and teaching approaches that are based on sound research and best practice.

 Sydney Catholic schools are deeply committed to ensuring that students identified within the ‘gifted’ range are, like all other students, given opportunities that allow them to explore the full range of their potential and interests.